Tnixc/dots/README.md

 For the color schemes, I mainly use Catppuccin and Tokyo Night.

-My window manager is [yabai](https://github.com/koekeishiya/yabai), and the config is also pretty much stock so I haven't included it here.
+My window manager is [yabai](https://github.com/koekeishiya/yabai), and for the borders I use [Jankyborders](https://github.com/FelixKratz/JankyBorders)

 For fonts I mainly use `FiraCode Nerd Font`, `Inter`, and `Space Mono`